silviamaggi/smd-com/_posts/2021-02-16-culture-and-design-books.md

 ---
 title: Brilliant culture and design books I’m reading
-last_modified_at:
+last_modified_at: '2021-09-01T22:07:09.524Z'
 featured-post: false
 categories:
   - Books
 tags:
-  - books
   - design
   - social media
-description: Here are the culture and design books I'm reading.
-Some are ideal if you're a designer, others are either very interesting or funny – or both – for anyone.
+description: 'Here are the culture and design books I''m reading.
+Some are ideal if you''re a designer, others are either very interesting or funny – or both – for anyone.'
 featured-image: feat-recommended-reads.jpg
 redirect_from:
   - /social-media/culture-and-design-books/
   - /it/libri/libri-di-cultura-e-design/
 ---
-As a child, I always had books with me.
+<p class="lead">As a child, I always had books with me.
 I loved losing myself into good stories, to the point it hurt when they finished.
-In later years, my attention span became ridiculously short.
+In later years, my attention span became ridiculously short.</p>

 <!--more-->